 A slightly more common combination, you can’t go wrong with this mix of smooth banana cream and Cadbury’s signature milk chocolate.

 Moving to a different country is undoubtedly exhilarating.
 You’re immersed in a brand-new environment, anticipating fresh lifestyle experiences and getting to try all the local delicacies of your new home country.
+These New Zealand snacks are definitely worth the try!
 However, this transition may also be a stressful period for you.

 To relieve some of your worries, Moovaz provides global relocation services to ease your moving process – and you can also check out our NZ moving guide!
 Our experienced team of removalists strive to make your relocation to New Zealand as hassle-free as possible.